-In order to be realised, projects included in the Strategy (in a similar way to other projects from any other sectors) will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements for lower-tier Appropriate Assessment, Environmental Impact Assessment and other licencing requirements as appropriate) that form the statutory decision-making and consent-granting framework.
-It is a specific provision of the Strategy to ensure that all of the provisions from the Development Plan (including those provisions identified in this accompanying Screening SEA report) shall be complied with throughout the implementation of the Strategy.
+In order to be realised, the types of projects referred to in the Plan will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements for lower-tier environmental assessment and other licensing requirements as appropriate) that form the statutory decision-making and consent-granting framework.

-Taking the above and the other SEA screening assessment considerations provided under Section 2.3 into account, arising from the degree to which the Strategy would be relevant for the integration of environmental considerations with a view to promoting sustainable development, the Strategy would not be likely to result in significant environmental effects.
+Taking the above and the other SEA screening assessment considerations provided under Section 2.3 into account, arising from the degree to which the Plan would be relevant for the integration of environmental considerations with a view to promoting sustainable development, the Plan would not be likely to result in significant environmental effects.